 Is Butter Good for Cat Constipation?

-The debate over butter being either a good or bad remedy for constipation lies on these two things:
+The debate over butter being either a good or bad remedy for constipation lies in these two things:

-- Veterinarians almost always recommend not to use butter for cats because some cats are lactose intolerant and could cause significant irritation in their tummies.
+- Veterinarians almost always recommend not to use butter for cats because some cats are lactose intolerant, which could cause significant irritation in their tummies.